Quadratic reciprocity: Patterns among quadratic residues

 For the avoidance of doubt, these statements do not hold if the modulus is not prime.

 For example, there are only 3 quadratic residues (1, 4 and 9) in the multiplicative group modulo 15.

 Moreover, although 7 and 8 are quadratic non-residues, their product 7x8 = 11 is also a quadratic non-residue, in contrast to the prime case.

-Quadratic residues are entries in the following table:
+Quadratic residues appear as entries in the following table, indexed by the row number as modulus and column number as root:

 This table is complete for odd primes less than 50.
 To check whether a number m is a quadratic residue mod one of these primes p, find a ≡ m (mod p) and 0 ≤ a < p.
 If a is in row p, then m is a residue (mod p); if a is not in row p of the table, then m is a nonresidue (mod p).

 The quadratic reciprocity law is the statement that certain patterns found in the table are true in general.

 Legendre's version

-Another way to organize the data is to see which primes are residues mod which other primes, as illustrated in the following table.
+Another way to organize the data is to see which primes are quadratic residues mod which other primes, as illustrated in the following table.
 The entry in row p column q is R if q is a quadratic residue (mod p); if it is a nonresidue the entry is N.

 If the row, or the column, or both, are ≡ 1 (mod 4) the entry is blue or green; if both row and column are ≡ 3 (mod 4), it is yellow or orange.

 The blue and green entries are symmetric around the diagonal: The entry for row p, column q is R (resp N) if and only if the entry at row q, column p, is R (resp N).

 The yellow and orange ones, on the other hand, are antisymmetric: The entry for row p, column q is R (resp N) if and only if the entry at row q, column p, is N (resp R).

 The reciprocity law states that these patterns hold for all p and q.

+Ordering the rows and columns mod 4 makes the pattern clearer.

-Supplements to Quadratic Reciprocity
+Supplements to quadratic reciprocity

 The supplements provide solutions to specific cases of quadratic reciprocity.
 They are often quoted as partial results, without having to resort to the complete theorem.